-While it’s true that good voice, tone, rhythm, ideas and grammar are essential to good writing, but they’re never introduced all at once.
-I promise you, the first draft of Strunk and White didn’t follow Strunk and White.
+While it’s true that good voice, tone, rhythm, ideas and grammar are essential to good writing, they’re never introduced all at once.
+I promise you that the first draft of Strunk and White didn’t follow Strunk and White.
 The secret, if you can’t start, is to begin without constraints.
-Deliberately write badly, but write.
+Deliberately write, badly if you have to, but write.

 For this reason writer’s block is a sham.
 Anyone who wrote yesterday can write today, it’s just a question of if they can do it to their own satisfaction.
 It’s not the fear of writing that blocks people, it’s fear of not writing well; something quite different.
-Certainly every writer has moments of paralysis, but the way out is to properly frame what’s going on, and writer’s block, as commonly misunderstood, is a red herring.
+Certainly every writer has moments of doubt, but the way out is to properly frame what’s going on, and writer’s block, as commonly misunderstood, is a red herring.

 Consider this: Have you ever been blocked while playing Frisbee?
 Eating doughnuts?
 Dancing naked in your living room?
 Those are joyful things and there’s nothing at stake: if you fail, who cares?
 Nobody.
 If there are no rules, and no judgment, psychological blocks are impossible.
-And remember writers like making names and overthinking things: there is no term for architect-block, painter-block, juggler-block or composer-block.
+And remember writers like making up names and overthinking things: there is no term for architect-block, painter-block, juggler-block or composer-block.
 Every creative pursuit faces similar pressures, but they don’t obsess about it the way writers seem to do.

 So play.
 Loosen up.
 Smile.
 Break the framework that’s making it impossible to start.
 Forget the deadline and the assignment and just be an open mind with a pen.
 Remember that until you say you’re finished, you can break all the rules.
 If you can’t get started, your psychology is making the challenge bigger than you can handle.
 Thinking of the book, the chapter, the page, the paragraph, is all too big if while you’re thinking, the page remains blank.
 Like a weightlifter out of his class, a writer with a blank page needs to lighten the load.